kineticfire-labs/semver-multi/README.md

 # Capabilities

 Primary capabilities provided by *semver-multi* include:
-1. Automatic semantic version generation for multiple, independent project artifacts for
+1. Automatic semantic version generation for for each artifact in the project for
    1. releases on configured branches (e.g., `main`)
-   1. *developer* releases from the developer's machine, using scripts committed to the Git repository
+   1. developer releases from the developer's machine (using scripts committed to the Git repository) and test releases
 1. Easy integration with the CI/CD pipeline and a CI server, such as [Jenkins](https://www.jenkins.io/)
 1. Server and client-side Git hooks to enforce standardized Git commit messages
 1. Utilities to